Professor Julian A Dowdeswell ScD

 He has also undertaken many periods of work on icebreaking research vessels in the Norwegian-Greenland Sea, in the fjords and on the continental shelves of Svalbard and Greenland, and in the waters around Antarctica.

-In February 2019 he will lead the international Weddell Sea Expedition to study the Larsen C Ice Shelf which will also, if opportunity allows, will attempt to pinpoint the seafloor location of Ernest Shackleton's lost ship, Endurance.
+In February 2019 he was Chief Scientist on the international Weddell Sea Expedition to study the Larsen C Ice Shelf in Antarctica.
 Hear more about the expedition in an interview with the BBC.

 Hill and coastal walking, skiing, Oxford United FC.